 You cannot see granulations on the Sun’s surface, or “solar flares” or prominences, with eclipse glasses.
 To see those requires a filter that allows you to view the Sun in what’s called “Hydrogen-alpha” light – and those filters are expensive!

 The eclipse glasses are really good for one thing – looking at the partial phases of a solar eclipse!
 So we recommend taking good care of them while you’re using them for the 2017 eclipse, and then safely storing them for the next eclipse you happen to see!
-They’ll be perfectly fine for years, so long as the filter material remains undamaged.
+They’ll be perfectly fine for at least a couple of years, so long as the filter material remains undamaged.
+Though NOTE: the manufacturers do put a 3-year lifespan on the filters.
+Maybe best NOT to plan to use them for 2024!)

-By doing this, not only will you be ready for the next eclipse, but you’ll be doing your part to help ensure that all these eclipse glasses don’t end up in landfills!
+So keep them safely in storage.
+By doing this, you’ll be doing your part to help ensure that all these eclipse glasses don’t end up in landfills!
 And that’s good for all of us!